Public Gearing Up For Eid Festivities - UrduPoint

 Public Gearing Up For Eid Festivities

-Festivities of Eid ul Adha including the ritual to buy the animals for scarifying in the name of Almighty were getting momentum across the country as only few days were left in Eid
+Festivities of Eid ul Adha including the sacred ritual to buy the animals for slaughtering in the name of Allah Almighty were getting momentum across the country as only two days are left in Eid celebrations

-ISLAMABAD, (UrduPoint / Pakistan Point News - 7th Aug, 2019 ) :Festivities of Eid ul Adha including the ritual to buy the animals for scarifying in the name of Almighty were getting momentum across the country as only few days were left in Eid.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 10th Aug, 2019 ) :Festivities of Eid ul Adha including the sacred ritual to buy the animals for slaughtering in the name of Allah Almighty were getting momentum across the country as only two days are left in Eid celebrations.

-Citizens in Federal capital, enthusiastically, were getting indulge in preparations as a huge number of people especially men and children can be seen around the cattle markets looking for the sacrificial animal or on the roads and streets petting and tending to their animals they bought.
+Citizens in Federal capital, enthusiastically, were getting indulge in preparations as a huge number of people especially men, women and children can be seen in the cattle markets looking for the sacrificial animal and on the roads and streets petting and tending to their animals they bought earlier.

 Women were also busy visiting the markets to finalize their preparations for 'Eid cooking' alongside their dresses and accessories which they were supposed to wear when they would greet friends and relatives on Eid day.